Merced River: Geology

-When the last glacial period or Ice Age arrived, a series of four tremendous valley glaciers filled the upper basin of the Merced River.
-These glaciers rose in branches upstream of Yosemite Valley, descending from the Merced River headwaters, Tenaya Canyon and Illilouette Creek.
-Tenaya Canyon was actually eroded even deeper by an arm of the Tuolumne Glacier, which formed the Grand Canyon of the Tuolumne and Hetch Hetchy Valley on the Tuolumne River in the north.
-Little Yosemite Valley formed as a result of the underlying rock being harder than that below the Giant Staircase, the cliff wall containing Vernal Fall and Nevada Fall.
-These three branches of each glacier combined to form one large glacier about 7000 ft thick at maximum, stretching 25 mi downstream past the mouth of Yosemite Valley, well into Merced Canyon.
-These glaciers formed the granite cliffs that now constitute landmarks such as Half Dome, El Capitán, and Cloud's Rest.
+When the last glacial period arrived, a series of four large valley glaciers filled the upper basin of the Merced River.
+These glaciers rose in branches upstream of Yosemite Valley, descending from the Merced River headwaters, Tenaya Canyon, and Illilouette Creek.
+Tenaya Canyon was actually eroded even deeper by an arm of the Tuolumne Glacier, which formed the Grand Canyon of the Tuolumne and Hetch Hetchy Valley on the Tuolumne River to the north.
+Little Yosemite Valley formed where the underlying rock was harder than that below the Giant Staircase, the cliff wall containing Vernal Fall and Nevada Fall.
+The three branches of each glacier combined to form a single glacier about 7000 ft thick at maximum, stretching 25 mi downstream past the mouth of Yosemite Valley well into Merced Canyon.
+These glaciers formed the granite cliffs now known as Half Dome, El Capitan, and Clouds Rest.

-The first and largest glacier was the Sherwin or Pre-Tahoe glacier, which eroded the upper Merced watershed to an extent close to its present form.
-Three stages followed during the Wisconsinian glaciation; these were the Tahoe, Tenaya and Tioga stages, of which the Tioga was the smallest.
-The Tioga glacier left at the mouth of Yosemite Valley a rocky moraine.
-This moraine was actually one of several moraines deposited by the four glaciations, which include Medial Moraine and Bridalveil Moraine.
-After the Tioga Glacier retreated this moraine formed a lake that flooded nearly the entire valley.
-Gradual sedimentation filled Lake Yosemite, creating a broad and flat valley floor.
-Sediments of glacial origin continued to travel down the Merced River following then, helping to form the flat floor of the Central Valley.
+The first and largest glacier was the Sherwin (or pre-Tahoe) glacier, which eroded the upper Merced watershed to an extent close to its present form.
+Three stages followed during the Wisconsinian glaciation: the Tahoe, Tenaya, and Tioga stages, of which the Tioga was the smallest.
+The Tioga glacier left a rocky moraine at the mouth of Yosemite Valley.
+This moraine was one of several deposited by the four glaciations, which also include Medial Moraine and Bridalveil Moraine.
+After the Tioga Glacier retreated, the moraine impounded a lake that flooded nearly the entire valley.
+Gradual sedimentation filled Lake Yosemite, creating a broad, flat valley floor.
+Sediments of glacial origin continued to travel down the Merced, contributing to the flat floor of the Central Valley.